rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 ### Associated commits
 * **ID f5f964fe5ab27b1b312f6aa45ea1c5898d74358a ** Updated Readme.md #21
 ```

-## The Template

-There are [sample templates](https://github.com/rfennell/vNextBuild/tree/master/SampleTemplates) that just produce basic releases notes for both Git and TFVC based releases for both V1 and V2 formats.
-Most samples are in Markdown, but it is possible to generate any other format such as HTML

 The use of a template allows the user to define the format, layout and fields shown in the release notes document.
 It is basically a file, in the output format required, with `@@...@@` markers to denote the fields to be replaced when the tool generates the report file.